OhadR/activemq_js_consumer/README.md

 Note that 'ohadr.project.port' is a property that lets you set the port that the application will be listening to.
 If none is set, the default port is 8080.
 You can use a different port that 8093, of course.

+## Debug within Eclipse

+See how in this README: https://gitlab.com/OhadR/activemq-spring-sandbox

 ## How Apache's example works?